MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/faqimporting-pst-files-to-office-365.md

  **Wo ist der Laufwerk Versand verfügbar?**

 Der Laufwerk Versand ist derzeit in den USA, Kanada, Brasilien, Großbritannien, Europa, Indien, Ostasien, Südostasien, Japan, Südkorea und Australien verfügbar.
-Der Laufwerk Versand wird in Kürze mehr Regionen verfügbar sein.
+Drive shipping will be available in more regions soon.

- **Welche kommerziellen Lizenzvereinbarungen unterstützen den Laufwerk Versand?**
+ **What commercial licensing agreements support drive shipping?**

 Laufwerk Versand zum Importieren von PST-Dateien in Office 365 ist über einen Microsoft Enterprise Agreement (EA) verfügbar.
 Der Laufwerk Versand ist nicht über einen Microsoft-Produkt-und-Dienstvertrag (MPSA) verfügbar.

  **Wie hoch sind die Preise für die Verwendung des Laufwerk Versands zum Importieren von PST-Dateien in Office 365?**

-Die Kosten für die Verwendung des Laufwerk Versands zum Importieren von PST-Dateien in Office 365-Postfächern sind $2 USD pro GB Daten.
-Wenn Sie beispielsweise eine Festplatte mit 1.000 GB (1 TB) von PST-Dateien versenden, sind die Kosten $2.000 USD.
-Sie können mit einem Partner zusammenarbeiten, um die Import Gebühr zu bezahlen.
+The cost to use drive shipping to import PST files to Office 365 mailboxes is $2 USD per GB of data.
+For example, if you ship a hard drive that contains 1,000 GB (1 TB) of PST files, the cost is $2,000 USD.
+You can work with a partner to pay the import fee.
 Informationen zum Suchen eines Partners finden Sie unter [Suchen Ihres Office 365-Partners oder](https://go.microsoft.com/fwlink/p/?LinkId=785197)-Händlers.

- **Welche Art von Festplatten werden für den Laufwerk Versand unterstützt?**
+ **What kind of hard drives are supported for drive shipping?**

 Nur 2,5 Zoll-Solid-State-Laufwerke (SSDs) oder 2,5-oder 3,5-Zoll-SATA II/III-Festplatten werden für die Verwendung mit dem Office 365-Import Dienst unterstützt.
-Sie können Festplatten mit bis zu 10 TB verwenden.
+You can use hard drives up to 10 TB.
 Bei Import Aufträgen wird nur das erste Datenvolume auf der Festplatte verarbeitet.
-Das Datenvolume muss mit NTFS formatiert sein.
+The data volume must be formatted with NTFS.
 Wenn Sie Daten auf eine Festplatte kopieren, können Sie Sie direkt mit einem 2,5-Zoll-SSD oder 2,5-oder 3,5-Zoll-SATA II/III-Stecker anhängen, oder Sie können Sie extern über einen externen 2,5-Zoll-SSD oder 2,5-oder 3,5-Zoll-SATA II/III-USB-Adapter anschließen.

 > [!IMPORTANT]
 > Externe Festplatten, die mit einem integrierten USB-Adapter geliefert werden, werden vom Office 365-Import Dienst nicht unterstützt.
-Darüber hinaus kann der Datenträger innerhalb des Gehäuses einer externen Festplatte nicht verwendet werden.
-Senden Sie keine externen Festplatten.
+Additionally, the disk inside the casing of an external hard drive can't be used.
+Please don't ship external hard drives.

- **Wie viele Festplatten kann ich für einen einzelnen Importauftrag liefern?**
+ **How many hard drives can I ship for a single import job?**

-Sie können maximal 10 Festplatten für einen einzelnen Importauftrag versenden.
+You can ship a maximum of 10 hard drives for a single import job.

- **Wie lange dauert es, bis Sie nach dem Versand meiner Festplatte zum Microsoft-Datencenter gelangen?**
+ **After I ship my hard drive, how long does it take to get to the Microsoft data center?**

-Dies hängt von einigen Faktoren ab, beispielsweise von der Nähe zum Microsoft-Datencenter und von der Art der Versandoption, die Sie zum Versenden der Festplatte verwendet haben (beispielsweise Zustellung am nächsten Tag, Zustellung von zwei Tagen oder Boden Zustellung).
-Bei den meisten Versendern können Sie die Verfolgungsnummer verwenden, um den Status ihrer Zustellung nachzuverfolgen.
+That depends on a few things, such as your proximity to the Microsoft data center and what kind of shipping option you used to ship your hard drive (such as, next-day delivery, two-day delivery, or ground-delivery).
+With most shippers, you can use the tracking number to track the status of your delivery.

  **Wie lange dauert es, bis meine PST-Dateien in Azure hochgeladen werden, nachdem meine Festplatte im Microsoft-Datencenter eingegangen ist?**